Teaching the difference between 2D and 3D shapes can be quite tricky especially if you do not have a clue concerning the two terms.

 What Are 3D Shapes?

-Main Differences Between 2D and 3D Shapes
+Main Difference Between 2D and 3D Shapes

 - 2D shapes have two dimensions while the 3D shapes have three dimensions